prestodb/tempto/README.md

     QueryExecutor prestoQueryExecutor = ThreadLocalTestContextHolder.testContext().getDependency(QueryExecutor.class, "presto");
     QueryResult queryResultPresto = prestoQueryExecutor.query("SELECT * FROM nation");
 ```

+Alternatively test writer can inject named QueryExecutor to the test.
+See below.

 To use default QueryExecutor one can use helper static method `QueryExecutor.query` (see examples).